ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/archiving.rst

 * Images: all FITS files that have been processed (ie. continuum images, spectral cubes if requested, continuum cubes if requested) that meet the naming system governed by ``IMAGE_LIST``.
+Model images used for continuum subtraction will also be included.
 * Additional images produced by Selavy - the noise map, and the component map and its associated residual image.
-* Measurement sets: all continuum measurement sets are included as individual files.
+* Measurement sets: all continuum measurement sets are included as individual files, along with all spectral measurement sets if requested.
 These will be tarred for access through CASDA.
-* Catalogues: all Selavy catalogues created for the final mosaics, in VOTable/XML format
+* Catalogues: all Selavy catalogues created for the final mosaics, in VOTable/XML format, along with any catalogues used for the continuum subtraction (if the components method is used).
 * Evaluation files: several files are included for use with the
   validation: